Axway/streams-open-docs/content/en/docs/streams/install/_index.md

 For a disaster recovery procedure, you should have access to cloud resources in another region.
 Using backed-up configurations/data and Streams helm chart, you should be able to run a new installation in a new Kubernetes cluster in another region.

-{{< alert title="Note" color="primary" >}} Note: The information provided in this section are only guidelines to help you implement your own disaster recovery procedure which needs to take into consideration your own constraints and environments.
-When disaster strikes, you must be prepared with a runbook of specific actions to take that are proven to work, considering your specific environments. {{< /alert >}}
+{{< alert title="Note" >}}The information provided in this section are only guidelines to help you implement your own disaster recovery procedure which needs to take into consideration your own constraints and environments.
+When disaster strikes, you must be prepared with a run book of specific actions to take that are proven to work, considering your specific environments.{{< /alert >}}